 Neurotransmitters: What They Are & What They Do

 Your brain is made up of billions of cells called neurons that communicate with each other to control everything that goes on in your body.
 Communication between neurons relies on chemicals called neurotransmitters, which create and control signals.
-Every time you feel an itch, hear a noise, or experience an emotion, neurotransmitters are responsible.
+Every time you feel an itch, hear a noise, or experience an emotion, these chemicals are responsible.
 In addition, they tell your heart to beat, your lungs to breathe, and your stomach to produce digestive enzymes.

 Each bodily function and emotion is linked to the operations of specific neurotransmitters.
-When your levels of a particular neurotransmitter are too high or too low, things can start to malfunction.
+When your levels of a particular one are too high or too low, things can start to malfunction.
 FMS and ME/CFS have been associated with irregular levels of several neurotransmitters, including: